yuusei-chidori/Blog-Codes/README.md

 # Blog-Codes
-Codes list as a supplementary material of my Blog
+A list of codes as a supplementary material for my Blogs